behreajj/AsepriteOkHsl/README.md

 # Okhsl for Aseprite

-This is a set of [Aseprite](https://www.aseprite.org/) dialogs that utilize [Okhsl](https://bottosson.github.io/posts/colorpicker/) to provide a color picker, gradient and color wheel generator, and a color adjustment filter.
+This is a set of [Aseprite](https://www.aseprite.org/) dialogs that utilize [Okhsl](https://bottosson.github.io/posts/colorpicker/) to provide a color picker, gradient, color wheel generator and an adjustment filter.

 Aseprite is an "animated sprite editor & pixel art tool."
 Okhsl is a color representation developed by Bjorn Ottosson to create an alternative to HSL that is based on human perception.
 Those looking for an interactive online comparison between Okhsl, [HSLuv](https://www.hsluv.org/) and traditional HSL should refer to this [article](https://bottosson.github.io/misc/colorpicker/).

-_These scripts were tested with Aseprite version 1.3.2._ RGB color mode, not indexed or gray mode, is assumed.
-Furthermore, [sRGB](https://www.wikiwand.com/en/SRGB) (standard RGB) is assumed to be the sprite's working color space.
+_These scripts were tested with Aseprite version 1.3.2._ [sRGB](https://www.wikiwand.com/en/SRGB) (standard RGB) is assumed to be the sprite's working color space.
 The color space can be changed under `Sprite > Properties`.

 To modify these scripts, see Aseprite's [API Reference](https://github.com/aseprite/api).
 A [type definition](https://github.com/behreajj/aseprite-type-definition) for use with VS Code and the [Lua Language Server extension](https://github.com/LuaLS/lua-language-server) is also available.